 Foods and Nutrition I is an introductory course in foods that includes the study of nutrition, basic terminology and equipment, the principles of cookery, and the skills involved in cooking through laboratory experience.
 Emphasis is given to the study of fruits, vegetables, grains, quick breads, protein foods and meal planning for a healthy diet.
+This particular class is not career tech certified.

-FOODS & NUTRITION II (7321) CCHS & ICHS only
+FOODS & NUTRITION II (7321) CCHS & ICHS only Grades 9-12